odinkomnogim/OrderAndTaperHydrography/README.md

 This approach makes it possible not only to solve the problem of visualizing rivers whose source is located at the confluence of two tributaries, but also to highlight a more important riverbed out of two in cases where the merging scheme is standard.

+That is one of possibilities to quickly visualize hydrographic networks, taking into account the hierarchy of tributaries and the direction of their flow.
+The developed algorithm for mapping river systems can significantly reduce the time spent on preparing the hydrography layer: instead of manually processing or symbolizing each river.
+This approach can be recommended for small-scale mapping to visualize hydrography layer for thematic or general-purpose maps.

 ## Installation
 To install this plugin you have to download 'order_and_taper_hydrography.zip', then in QGIS go to Plugins -> Manage and Install Plugins -> Install from ZIP.